ircv3/ircv3-specifications/extensions/chghost-3.2.md

 numerics.

-The server MUST send a `CHGHOST` message to a client, but MUST defer doing so until both a successful `NICK` command a successful `USER` command are received by the server.
+The server MUST send a `CHGHOST` message to a client, but MUST defer doing so until both a successful `NICK` command and a successful `USER` command have been received by the server.
 The server CAN choose to defer it until after registration is completed.

 ## The `CHGHOST` message